 In January, Tampa is generally much warmer than Atlanta.
-Temperatures in Tampa average around 60°F (15°C), and Atlanta stays around 45°F (7°C).
+Daily temperatures in Tampa average around 60°F (15°C), and Atlanta fluctuates around 45°F (7°C).

 The sun comes out a lot this time of the year in Tampa.
 Tampa usually receives more sunshine than Atlanta during winter.
 Tampa gets 200 hours of sunny skies, while Atlanta receives 164 hours of full sun in the winter.

 It rains a lot this time of the year in Atlanta.
 In January, Tampa usually receives less rain than Atlanta.
 Tampa gets 2.3 inches (59 mm) of rain, while Atlanta receives 4.7 inches (120 mm) of rain each month for the winter.

 Both Atlanta and Tampa during the spring are popular places to visit.
 The spring months attract visitors to Tampa because of the beaches and the activities around the city.

 Tampa is a little warmer than Atlanta in the spring.
 The daily temperature in Tampa averages around 71°F (22°C) in April, and Atlanta fluctuates around 65°F (18°C).